 The BCA Float 42 Tech is one of the few airbag packs that can carry skis both diagonally or A-frame.
 The Float 42 Tech's diagonal carry setup is slick and extremely easy to use, working even with the fattest skis or splitboards out there (We have used it with 127cm underfoot skis).
 The A-frame is an option for lower elevation approaches; it's cool for sure, but remember carrying your skis in an A-frame may interfere with your airbag's deployment.
 For non-splitboarding snowboarders, an additional snowboard carrying system is available from BCA for $35.
 In the end we found BCA's diagonal ski carry system to be the extremely functional, secure,and the easiest to use overall.

-Performance on the down is how well each pack handled and moved with us while skiing and snowboarding on the descent.
-The Float 42 Tech does respectably well, especially considering its larger than average volume.
+The Float 42 Tech moves relatively well with your body, especially considering its larger than average volume.
 Scoring the lowest score for downhill performance (a 6 out of 10), this pack is dependent upon how much space you'll actually need.
 The BCA Float 32 scored an 8 out of 10, offering a higher level of performance on the down, while the Black Diamond Saga 40 scored an 8 out of 10 and offered a similar size volume and more comfort when heading down the mountain.
 While no contender scored a perfect 10, the Arc'teryx Voltair 30 and Black Diamond Halo 28 were close behind, bringing home a 9 out of 10 for this metric.

 The BCA Float 42 Tech is best for big day tours in complex terrain or as an overnight pack for extended adventures, or hut-to-hut trips.
 It is also an ideal size for backcountry guides, ski patrollers, or other avalanche professionals who will appreciate its extra space, many of its additional features, and large, easily accessible snow safety gear pocket.